aryianj/FogOSv2/docs/birthday-date.md

 ---- FogOSv2 Birthday, Date, Time Help Guide ----
--- Running --
-Run make, make qemu.

--- Makefile --
-Add 'birthday' and 'date' to UPROGS.
-Build 'birthday' and 'date' with 'time' object.

--- Kernel Activity --
+-- How to Run --
-Clock is a necessary system call.
+Run commands 'make' and 'make qemu', then try one of the following commands.

--- Birthday --
+-- Birthday Commands --
+birthday
-birthday | birthday with no flags.
-If the birthday is set, then it will tell the user "happy happy", otherwise it will tell the user not yet! birthday '-s' [MM/DD] | birthday with -s flag will set the birthday.
-Must be in MM/DD format where both are integers.
+If the birthday is set, then it will tell the user "happy happy", otherwise it will say not yet!

+birthday '-s' [MM/DD]
+birthday with -s flag will set the birthday.
+Must be in MM/DD format, where both are integers.

+birthday '--help'
+birthday with --help flag will deliver helpful information about the birthday command.

--- Date --
+-- Date Command --
-date | only command for date.
+date
 This will return the date in format: MMM DD HH:MM:SS PDT YYYY
 Note: MMM is a string.
 The rest are integers besides PDT.

--- Time --
-time.c and time.h are required for date and time to work.
-Time is not a usable command.

 -- Testing --
-To test, try:
+To test, run make qemu and type 'birthdaytest'.
-1. Calling 'birthday' before it is set.
-2. Setting 'birthday' with parameters M/DD.
-3. Setting 'birthday' with an impossible date.
-4. Setting 'birthday' with today's date and calling it.
-5. Setting 'birthday' with your birthday and calling it.
+Optionally, set the date to today and check if you get the happy birthday message.